-We decided to watch this instead:
+We decided to watch Battle Royale instead.

 Sometimes, I regret not having grown up in the 1950’s and 60’s when impressionable young children could ride their bicycles down to the local theater and see a double feature of cheap grindhouse and bad monster movies.
 (Everything I know about the 50’s, by the way, I learned in a Stephen King story.)

 So I was pretty happy when my theater of choice — the Roxy — started having Cult Film Nights once a week.
 Last Thursday, I left my comfy couch to meet my friend Lindsey for a showing of Gremlins and Silent Night, Deadly Night.

 I had every intention of reviewing both films on this blog, but right now I don’t actually have a lot to say about Gremlins — possibly because I need a second viewing before I make up my mind, or possibly because the insanity that was Silent Night, Deadly Night just obliterated my brain for anything else that came before it.

 Oh yes.
 This was a very special Christmas movie.

 My friend Denise was a little horrified to discover that I’d never seen Event Horizon before.
 Clearly, we had to correct that.

 It’s a fun, gruesome sort of way to spend two hours.